Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-When it comes to choosing paint for a boy’s bedroom, it’s not just color you need to think about.
+When it comes to choosing wall finishes for boys' room decor, it’s not just color you need to think about.
 ‘Whatever you choose, I’d recommend using washable paint,’ says Smith.
 ‘Sticky fingerprints and crayon marks can be easily wiped or washed off the wall, and the colour will look just as good as when you first painted it!’

 How do you make a boy’s room cozy?

-Neutrals, blues and greens are popular colors for boys bedrooms, but are often thought of as too cool to be cozy.
-This is not necessarily the case, says Patrick O’Connell, Brand Ambassador at Farrow & Ball.
+Neutrals, blues and greens are popular colors in bedroom ideas for boys but are often thought of as too cool to be cozy.
+This is not necessarily the case, says Patrick O’Connell, brand ambassador at Farrow & Ball.

 ‘We want colors that bring tranquillity and calm and to cocoon us whilst we sleep, and blues and greens help us do this.
 They are fundamentally calming colors, the colors of nature and the outdoors.’